Kill Long Running and Locked SQL Statements in MySQL

 Query information_schema.innodb_trx

 After killed the query thread.
-The client receive a error message 2013 - Lost connection to server during query.
+The client receives an error message 2013 - Lost connection to server during query.

 Query information_schema.processlist